nowitsabby/dark-rpg-nextjs/assets/srd/combat/the_attack.md

 ## Step Five: Target Applies Damage

 From the damage total, the target subtracts his Toughness bonus and any Armour points that protect the location that the attack struck\.
 If this reduces the damage to zero or less, the target shrugs off the hit\.
 The target records any remaining damage, adding it to any previously suffered, and then compares this total to his total amount of wounds\.
-If the target’s damage equals or exceeds his wounds, he notes any excess damage as Critical damage, and the GM consults the appropriate table based on the type of damage, the location hit, and the amount of Critical damage accumulated\.
+If the target's damage equals or exceeds his wounds, he notes any excess damage as Critical damage, and the GM consults the appropriate table based on the type of damage, the location hit, and the amount of Critical damage accumulated\.
 See Critical Damage\.

 # Unarmed Combat

 Not every fight requires lasguns and chainswords\.
 Some conflicts can be settled the old\-fashioned way, with fists or even teeth\.
 Unarmed attacks are treated just like those from any other melee weapon, and successful hits inflict 1d5–3\+SB Impact damage with no penetration\.
-If this inflicts damage equal to or greater than the target’s Toughness bonus, it also inflicts one level of Fatigue\.
-Whenever an unarmed character attempts to strike an armed foe \(one currently wielding a Melee or Pistol weapon\), or Parry an armed foe’s attacks, he suffers a –20 penalty on his Weapon Skill tests\.
+If this inflicts damage equal to or greater than the target's Toughness bonus, it also inflicts one level of Fatigue\.
+Whenever an unarmed character attempts to strike an armed foe \(one currently wielding a Melee or Pistol weapon\), or Parry an armed foe's attacks, he suffers a –20 penalty on his Weapon Skill tests\.

 ### Grappling